getbannerman/babl/pages/operators.md

 ## Implicit form

-A native Ruby array can also be passed whenever a BABL template is expected.
+A native Ruby array can also be passed wherever a BABL template is expected.
 In this case, the operator `#array` is implicitly called.
 Using all implicit forms, The previous template can be rewritten:

 ```ruby
 [ 42, { test: 'bar' } ]